christianalfoni/cerebral-angular-immutable-store/README.md

 The examples below is just one way of organizing these signals and their actions.
 Feel free to explore your own ways of doing so.

-Please go to main repo [Cerebral](https://github.com/christianalfoni/cerebral) to read more about signals.

 ## Get started
 We are going to use a file structure where we use `main.js`, `run.js` and `config.js`